 How did all this inherited universal sin and depravity come about?

-Just keep meandering through the above menu to find out.
+Just keep meandering through the above menu or the links above on this page to find out.